 Adenomyoma:

 Adenomyoma is similar to endometriosis.
-In this condition, however, endometrial cells from the lining of the uterus migrate into the uterine myometrium.
-An enlarged uterus, painful menstruation, and long-term excessive bleeding are common characteristics and symptoms of adenomyoma.
-According to Chinese medicine, its mechanisms and treatments are similar to those for fibroids and endometriosis.
+Endometrial cells from the uterus lining move into the muscle layer.
+Common symptoms include an enlarged uterus, painful periods, and heavy or long-lasting bleeding.
+In Chinese medicine, the causes and treatments for adenomyoma are similar to those for fibroids and endometriosis.

 Maternity Support